stephaniewilkinson/portfolio/src/_posts/2023-07-10-Using-custom-views-with-Rodauth.md

-My first try was replacing the token with `csrf_token`, but that didn't work.
+My first try was replacing the token with
+    csrf_token
+but that didn't work.

 &nbsp;